adhdproject/adhdproject.github.io/Tools/SET.md

 If ADHD is configured as expected you should be able to find the payload at this address from the ADHD machine (open a web browser) `http://localhost/html/index.html`.
 If you wish to trigger the payload you will want to connect to that page from a windows machine using a browser that will execute the applet (like Firefox or IE).
 For this you will likely need the IP address to your ADHD instance which you can retrieve using the command `ifconfig`.

+NOTE: Getting the applet to fire on another machine can be quite a pain.
+You will likely run into compatibility issues with Java version, browser and browser version, firewall rules, etc.  Obviously, we just can't control every variable for this tutorial.

 If we look on the listening machine we see that SET now shows the Metasploit prompt and is creating sessions in the background.